Closing the Loop Inside Neural Networks: Causality-Guided Layer Adaptation for Fault Recovery Control: Conclusion

 \section{Conclusion}

-This paper presented a fault recovery control methodology for nonlinear control-affine systems under unknown actuator loss of effectiveness faults and disturbances.
-We introduced a two-stage methodology that first evaluates the average causal effect (ACE) of each layer in a deep neural network (DNN) controller to identify the most critical layer for fault compensation.
-Consequently, the adaptation of only the ACE-selected layer during online operation was carried out to ensure the uniform ultimate boundedness (UUB) of the tracking error while reducing computational overhead.
-Finally, the numerical case study of a 3-axis spacecraft with four reaction wheels showed that the proposed ACE-based layer selection, along with the adaptive law, achieves the lowest tracking error under loss of effectiveness faults and external disturbances.
+This paper presented a fault recovery control framework for nonlinear control-affine systems with unknown actuator faults and disturbances.
+We introduced a two-stage methodology that evaluates the average causal effect (ACE) of each DNN layer to identify the most critical one for fault compensation and adapted only that layer online to ensure uniform ultimate boundedness (UUB) of the tracking error.
+The proposed causality-guided layer selection goes beyond the widely used last-layer adaptation strategy by revealing which layer is the most impactful for fault recovery control.
+A spacecraft attitude control case study demonstrated that the proposed ACE-guided adaptation achieved the lowest tracking error under faults.
+The proposed framework is readily applicable to a broad class of nonlinear control-affine systems.
+In particular, the offline ACE-based layer selection and the online adaptive law depend only on the closed-loop tracking error under fault and disturbance scenarios.
+Furthermore, the present work assesses computational feasibility through analytical complexity for hardware implementation.